Federico Chiesa: Early senior career

 Despite only being called up to the under-21 side in March 2017, Chiesa was selected by Italy's senior head coach Gian Piero Ventura for the team's unofficial friendly against San Marino in Empoli on 31 May.
 He made his unofficial senior international debut in the match, starting in Italy's eventual 8–0 win.

 In March 2018, Chiesa was awarded his first official senior call-up to the Italy national team, under interim manager Di Biagio, for Italy's friendlies against Argentina and England later that month.
-On 23 March, he made his official senior international debut in the friendly against Argentina; Italy were defeated 2–0.
+On 23 March, he made his official senior international debut in the 2–0 friendly defeat against Argentina.

 Chiesa's first senior international goal came on 18 November, in a 9–1 home win over Armenia, in Italy's final Euro 2020 qualifier, under manager Roberto Mancini; he also assisted two goals during the match: Ciro Immobile's first goal, and Riccardo Orsolini's goal.